Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Illustration

-We performed two-sided tests for the All, Any, and Compensatory rules.
+Similar to the \nameref{s:evaluation}, we specified a diffuse multivariate normally distributed prior with means $\bm{b}^{q} = \bm{0}$ and variance matrix $\bm{B}^{0} = \text{diag}(1e^{1},\dots,1e^{1})$ for all regression coefficients, except the reference category ($strk = 0, dep = 0$).
+Prior covariances between regression coefficients were set at zero, implying that regression coefficients were independent a priori.
+We ran three MCMC-chains via our proposed Gibbs sampler with $20,000$ iterations plus $10,000$ burnin iterations. { Similar to the simulation study, we used traceplots and multivariate Gelman-Rubin convergence diagnostics to assess convergence \citep{Gelman1992,Brooks1998}.
+Traceplots (Figure \ref{fig:App_traceplot}) showed that chains mixed properly and the multivariate Gelman-Rubin convergence statistic had a value of $1.000$, implying that there were no signals of non-convergence. } We performed two-sided tests for the All, Any, and Compensatory rules.
 For the Compensatory rule, we assumed that long-term impaired functioning is more important than short-term complications and specified weights $\bm{w} = (0.25,0.75)$ for recurring stroke in $14$ days and dependency at $6$ months respectively.
 These weights implied that the longterm outcome was three times more relevant for the decision than the shortterm outcome.
 Since $\bm{\theta}_{T}$ reflects failure probabilities rather than success probabilities, the treatment is considered superior when there is sufficient evidence that the treatment difference of interest is \textit{smaller} than zero, while inferiority was concluded when the treatment difference of interest is \textit{larger} than zero.
 The two-sided test with a targeted Type I-error rate of $\alpha = .05$ was performed with a decision threshold $p_{cut} = 1 - \frac{\alpha}{2} = 0.975$ (Compensatory and All rules) and a for multiple tests corrected $p_{cut} = 1 - \frac{\alpha}{2K} = 0.9875 $ (Any rule).